tokenika/eoside/docs/introduction_to_EOSIDE.md

 Let's go through its options:

 - *Get Started* contains links to tutorials and other documentation.
+Especially, the `README` entry highlights a special issue.
 - *New project* lets you create a new project from a template.
 - *Recent* lists existing projects.
-- *Open* triggers specific actions.
+- *Open* triggers specified actions.
 - And the two menu buttons located in the title bar, namely `EOSIDE` and `Setup`, display corresponding views.

 ## Project standardization